Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 Paradise Valley (in the Sea to Sky Region)

 Paradise Valley is a privately-owned family-friendly campground located just outside Squamish at 3520 Paradise Valley Road.
-The place has a policy against amplified music so it is perfect for relaxing and enjoying the great outdoors (unless you happen to be someone who likes playing loud music while camping).
+The campground doesn’t allow amplified music so it’s perfect for relaxing and enjoying the great outdoors (unless you happen to be someone who likes playing loud music while camping).

 At Paradise Valley there are both RV and tenting sites.
 The RV sites have hookups for power, drinking water and septic.
 The place also has bathrooms and coin-operated showers.